Gibbons-Lab/isb_course_2022/docs/micom/talk.md

 *Cooperative Tradeoff FBA* allows us to treat metagenome-scale models with the *same* methods as genome-scale metabolic models (pFBA, minimal media, etc).

+Note:

+In practice, getting a community-wide growth rate using classic FBA doesn't work very well.
+While we can use FBA to calculate the maximal community growth rate, it doesn't return a unique solution, and it will include solutions in which the growth rate for some individual taxa is zero, while some really fast growers will have a high growth rate.
+This isn't good, since this introduces a lot of ambiguity and increases the size of the flux cone to include non-biologically relevant solutions.
+To overcome this, MICOM uses L2 regularization, wherein the optimal solution that minimizes the sum of the squares of the individual growth rates is found.
+This reduces the space of the optimal solutions to just one rather than infinity, and returns a solution of growth rates that is non-zero for all taxa present in the sample, smoothing out growth between members of the community.
+Thinking biologically, though, it is intuitive that for every bacteria in a community to be able to grow, optimal growth rate might not be acheieved.
+We can use the cooperative tradeoff to set the minimum fraction of the optimal growth rate we want to achieve, allowing all the taxa to grow in a biologically relevant manner.

 ---

 ## But does it work?